HOW TO APPLY

 30

-This option allows IMSE and Financial Engineering (EFIN) Undergraduates to enroll in an Accelerated IMSE M.S. program at the same time they are finishing their B.S.
-Learn about a Accelerated IMSE M.S.
+This option allows current Montana State University Engineering Undergraduates to enroll in an Accelerated IMSE M.S. program at the same time they are finishing their B.S.
+Learn about an Accelerated IMSE M.S.
 Degree here

 Credit Hours